Yagavi1994/Siihraz-Shades/README.md

 ## Credits
 - I would like to credit my mentor Martina Terlevic for her guidance and support.
 To help me identify whether have I fulfilled all the criterias required for the project to be complete and for sharing me the links of websites that would be helpful while creating website.
 - I would credit the Love Running project walkthrough, which helped a lot in creating the basic structure of my website.
 I wouldn't have been able to create that drop-down nav toggle menu without it.
-- My husband supported me and helped a lot with this project by giving his constant constructive feedbacks and helping me with photoshopping images wherever required, so I would like to thank him for his support.
+- My husband supported me and helped a lot with this project by giving his constant constructive feedbacks and helping me with photoshopping images wherever required, so I would like to thank him for his help and support.
-- I got a friend through slack named Harry, I would like to thank him for giving his idea to create a customised form-dump page and 404 error page.
+- I got a friend through slack named Harry.
+I would like to thank him for giving his idea to create a customised 404 error page.
 He also helped me in clarifying my doubts when I didn't know how to make the 404 error page work.
 - The Youtube tutorial I followed to create [The Portfolio Masonry Grid](https://youtu.be/3TN9J3pCn6k?si=pVdm875MrmF8zwGU)
 - Another youtube tutorial followed to create [The Pop-up Image Gallery](https://youtu.be/uxYfxLsUuP0?si=SdAEH1rWO-zgVJ6N)
 - The Wix website template which acted as a wireframe for my project [Wix Template](https://rb.gy/384srs)